 Big Data has been driving the analytical revolution across all the sectors including social media for the past few years.
 We see a massive increase in data every day with the growing user base across social media and mobile platforms.
 Innovation happens so rapidly that predicting the future sometime seems arduous.
 The aggressive adoption of Pokémon GO is one such example which is making headlines globally.

 Pokémon GO has become an overnight gaming sensation and is giving a neck to neck competition to some of the leading social networking apps.
-It has already surpassed Tinder in downloads and Twitter in daily active users.
+It has already surpassed Tinder and Omegle in downloads and Twitter in daily active.
 Online conversation volume for the Pokémon brand grew 2,897 percent in June.
 The app has over 21 million active users in the US.
 So you can imagine the amount of data it is generating considering it was launched a few days ago (on 6th July 2016) in only three countries-the US, Australia, and New Zealand.
 It is a location-based, multiplayer reality game where you interact with virtual objects in your physical surroundings using your smartphone.

 The application tracks where its users are going, what they do along their way and how fast they travel.
 With the exponential rise in the use of this app, the creator of the application, Niantic has an access to the geographical information of the users and what they do daily.
 This behavioural information can be used in many ways by the firm.
 The data generated by Pokémon GO can be used by marketers to personalise their user experience and know their buying priorities.
 So, it should not be a surprise if you receive a message at a local shopping center that there is a new art gallery or food joint next to it.